-7.1 A – The example given was a single-family rental where the lease duration is shorter than the duration of the debt security, subjecting the investor to re-leasing risk.
+9.1 A – The example given was a single-family rental where the lease duration is shorter than the duration of the debt security, subjecting the investor to re-leasing risk.
 The insurer has a high degree of confidence based on its understanding of the market that the property will be able to be re-leased and that the leases (including consideration of unleased time) will produce sufficient cash flows to satisfy all of the interest and at least 50% of the original principal.
 The question is whether this example qualifies under the practical expedient.
 Paragraph 9b explicitly states that only contractual cash flows are to be considered in assessing qualification under the practical expedient.
 As such, evaluating qualification under the practical expedient should not include any future leases that are not yet in place and this example would therefore not qualify.
 However, this does not necessarily mean that the full analysis will require significantly more effort than using the practical expedient in this case.
 In fact, the analysis the insurer performed to determine that all of the interest and at least 50% of the principal would be satisfied through expected lease payments is likely sufficient to conclude that there are meaningful cashflows, even though the practical expedient is not met.

-7.2 This question was brought forward because, although Paragraph 9b is explicit that only contractual cash flows are included, a paragraph in a prior draft of the issuer paper addressing this topic omitted the word “contractual”.
+9.2 This question was brought forward because, although Paragraph 9b is explicit that only contractual cash flows are included, a paragraph in a prior draft of the issuer paper addressing this topic omitted the word “contractual”.
 This has since been corrected.
 This question highlights an important point.
-Issue papers are not authoritative accounting guidance.
-It is intended to provide key context regarding the discussions leading to the development of new accounting standards.
-However, neither the issue paper nor this Q&A document represents authoritative accounting guidance.
-Any unintended language that conflicts with statements in the SSAP should be disregarded.
+Issue papers intend to provide key context regarding the discussions leading to the development of new accounting standards.
+However, any unintended language that conflicts with statements in the SSAP should be disregarded.

-7.3 As one more element of clarity coming from the discussions on this topic, the meaningful cash flow practical expedient is that less than 50% of the original principal relies on sale or refinancing risk.
+9.3 As one more element of clarity coming from the discussions on this topic, the meaningful cash flow practical expedient is that less than 50% of the original principal relies on sale or refinancing risk.
 In some cases, this has been phrased in the inverse, that all interest and more than 50% of the original principal must be satisfied by the contractual cash flows at investment acquisition for the investment to qualify under the practical expedient.
 These two phrasings would be expected to have the same meaning, but for the avoidance of doubt, the standard should be interpreted that any outstanding amounts that rely on sale or refinancing at maturity, whether characterized as principal or accrued interest, must be less than 50% of the original principal in order to qualify under the practical expedient.